pabardina/blog-hugo/site/content/post/airflow-local-env.md

 * Local : Airflow instance runs in Docker.
 * Integration: Airflow runs in a small Kubernetes cluster.
 We deploy git branches on this environment with a Slack bot and Circleci.
-* Production: Airflow runs on a Kubernetes cluster.
-New release are deployed by Circleci.
+* Production: Airflow runs in a Kubernetes cluster.
+New releases are deployed by Circleci.

 #### Our git repository structure